willycamargo/AnkiEngCraft/README.md

 - Read English sentences from CSV or TXT files
 - Translate English sentences to Portuguese using Google Translate
-- Generate English audio using Azure Speech API
+- Generate English audio using Azure Speech API or AWS Polly.
 - Create Anki decks (.apkg) or CSV files with translated sentences and audio files

 ## Requirements

 - Python 3.6+
-- Azure Speech API key (you can sign up for a free trial)
+- Azure Speech API key (you can sign up for a free trial) or AWS credentials for Polly

 ## Installation